CMProductions/backend-test/README.md

 * * *
 ## Delivery

-Please squash your commits into one, create a git patch (https://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git/) and email your completed test to me.
+Please create a git patch (https://ariejan.net/2009/10/26/how-to-create-and-apply-a-patch-with-git/) and email your completed test to me.